Rich-80/osticket-config/README.md

 </p>
 <p>
 In the Admin Panel, Agents>Agents>Add New Agent.
 Name the agent and provide a username for the agent.
-In the 'Access' tab, select the department and the role and add to a team in the 'Teams' tab, if appropriate.
+In the 'Access' tab, select the department and the role, and add to a team in the 'Teams' tab, if appropriate.
 </p>
 <br />